Frog-and-Fly/javascript/README.md

 # Javascript projects

-These are the projects I made with Javascript
+These are the projects I made with Javascript.